ForestKatsch/forestkatsch.com/content/transcription/tom-mueller-interview-2017-05-02.md

 Okay.

-> Where is it.. oh, I lost it.
+> Where is it... oh, I lost it.
 Wait, hold on---

 > Many of us look up to you as a role model.
 Who do you find inspirational?